 - Prominent gantries over motorways display variable speed limits signs (if no speed limit is shown, it is 70mph)

 - Each lane has a red X; if the red X is on, you must not use the lane otherwise you risk a fine and points on your licence.
+This signal applies until you pass another signal indicating that the lane is no longer closed (the sign will display ‘End’ or a speed limit sign)

 - Slip roads have traffic lights around half way down to release vehicles at regular intervals rather than them bunching up and causing other traffic on the motorway to have to slow down